Azure/azure-sdk-for-python/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 Convert an analog PDF into a PDF with embedded text.
 Such text can enable text search within the PDF or allow the PDF to be used in LLM chat scenarios.

 _Note: For now, this feature is only supported by `prebuilt-read`.
-All other modelIds will return error._
+All other models will return error._

 <!-- SNIPPET:sample_analyze_result_pdf.analyze_result_pdf -->